Yuyan-Li1/MP4-to-M4A-Batch-Converter-Script/README.md

 - `1` - Partial or complete failure (one or more files failed to convert)
 - `130` - Interrupted by user (Ctrl+C)

-## License

-This project is provided as-is for personal use.